 The Diversity Course Requirement was adopted by the Academic Senate after a broad and collaborative effort among academic departments and individual faculty and administrators.
 After a series of faculty meetings to discuss the need for and nature of a diversity requirement for the campus in early 2002, the Undergraduate Curriculum Committee (UCC) invited faculty to submit full proposals for a requirement.
 During fall 2002, the UCC discussed three proposals and a survey of comparable university’s curricular diversity requirements, and decided to move forward with modifications of one of the proposals.
 Faculty committees and academic administrators contributed to revisions of the proposal through the spring 2003 semester, submitting a draft to the UCC in May 2003.
 Once the UCC approved the draft, it was forwarded to the Academic Senate in September 2003.
 After vigorous deliberation, the Academic Senate passed the proposed diversity course requirement in March 2004.
 The Diversity Course Requirement became a graduation requirement for all undergraduate students beginning with the Class of 2010.

 In March 2010, the UCC Subcommittee on Diversity (UCCSD) undertook a comprehensive review of the requirement, including an audit of diversity-designated courses, survey data, and consultation of the original Senate documents.
-The report included several recommendations, which the Academic Senate used to inform the charge for an ad hoc Committee to Review the Diversity Course Requirement.
+They issued a 60-page report that included several recommendations and appendices.
+(Report available from current UCC Chair.)
+The Academic Senate used that subcommittee report to create a charge for an ad hoc Committee to Review the Diversity Course Requirement.
 That ad hoc committee: revised the definitions of the diversity categories, created related learning aims, affirmed that faculty must apply under one category, and devised a renewal process that mirror the application process (per original Academic Senate mandate).
 The committee also proposed two mandatory questions on the student evaluation form of any diversity-designated course, which can inform a faculty member’s reflection in the renewal process and may play a role in a future assessment of the university-wide diversity learning aim.
 After some debate and clarifications, the Academic Senate accepted the ad hoc committee’s report and approved the recommendations on December 4, 2012.
 The UCCSD began to use the new materials in spring 2011 and began the four-semester process of catching up on the backlog of renewals.
 The Office of Institutional Research administers the two diversity questions on student evaluation forms for all diversity-designated courses.

 The UCC conducts periodic audits to assure sufficient offerings to enable students to graduate with reasonable planning, in consultation with academic deans who sit on the UCC.
 Assessment for individual courses happens at the Department level.
 Any future University-level assessment of the diversity learning aim should account for the significant contribution of the Diversity Course Requirement.